 Causes of Metal Roof Leaks

 The expansion and contraction, of metal roof structures, is caused by temperature changes.
-The stress of movement to the screws and neoprene washers, against metal panels, leads to leaks when the torque tolerance weakens.
+The stress of moving to the screws and neoprene washers, against metal panels, leads to leaks when the torque tolerance weakens.
 Another cause of leaks can be found at the end and side laps of metal panels, where the initial butyl tape or caulk seals, shrinks and creates gaps.
 A more obvious cause of leaks comes from the accumulation of standing water which leads to rust and eventually corrosion.

 To learn more about coating product properties as well as see the additional usage applications, go to EonCoat learn more about the product properties as well as see the additional usage applications.
 Our website also includes updated industry news and blog posts about protective coatings.

 There are a couple of methods that we have seen used to recover or repair a metal roof.
 One popular method is to spray the entire roof with a silicone coating, even though there are only a few areas that leak.
-Despite the surface preparation, the application of a primer, the fantastic appearance, and the cost effective claims, this type of coating only lasts 3-5 years.
+Despite the surface preparation, the application of a primer, the fantastic appearance, and the cost-effective claims, this type of coating only lasts 3-5 years.
 During this time, pinpricks and expansion and contraction cracks develop causing water to collect between the coating and the metal.
-This water accumulation is not detected until the the compromised area of the roof has rusted through.
+This water accumulation is not detected until the compromised area of the roof has rusted through.

 We have developed a method, of metal roof recovery, by using a technique that we perfected, from many years of installing flat roofs.
 It is relatively inexpensive and involves the combination of rubber membranes and adhesives.
-Repairing rusty metal with liquid or elastomer products is a challenge, because these materials do not stick to metal permanently.
+Repairing rusty metal with liquid or elastomer products is a challenge because these materials do not stick to metal permanently.
 We have overcome this challenge by developing a method that attaches a rubber membrane to the metal with little surface preparation.
 The rubber not only adheres to the metal, but it also expands and contracts, where all other coatings have less elasticity and tend to crack, after only a few years.
 This method of repair is also cost effective because our repair technique extends the life of the roof significantly.
 It doesn’t matter how many leaks a roof has or how rusty it is, as long as it can be walked on, we can fix leaks with a rubber membrane, at a fraction of the cost for a replacement.

 Beware of Temporary Fixes!